Meowrin/al-guides-temporary/Beginner General Guide.md

   * Research ships and blueprints are collectively called PR (prototype) so PR BPs generally refers to PR ship BP (the currency to enhance PR ships) or PR gears to refer to gears only obtainable from research
   * Cognitive Chips (Mental Units): are often shorthanded to Chips or Cog Chips. ~~what I'd like to call Mindbreaker Juice~~
   * Upgrade Parts are generally called Plates instead, e.g Torp Plates instead of Torpedo Parts, AA Plates instead of Anti-Air Gun Part,  Aux Plates instead of General Parts.
 Why is General Parts called Aux Plates?
 Because Auxiliary Equipment, the 2 slots that all ships have (3 for ARs), are upgraded with General Parts so it becomes Aux Plates.
+  * BB/BC/gunbotes secondary is called Auxiliary Gun so Aux gun for short
+  * Bombing Ships, the ships that is fast and make a beeline for your backline, are colloquially referred to as jihads.
+  * This is how I refer to bulins and not reflective of how others do it: (they both say purin so it's hard to separate them based on the verbal tick)
+    * Prototype Bulin MKII are gold bulins or just bulins
+    * Universal Bulin are purins instead because B change to P means purple
 </details>

 ## Main UI Explanation: